Click here to return to Home Page

 John White was born in Lyminster (Leominster) Sussex in 1850, the son of Thomas and Betsy White and was baptised in that village on 10th February 1850.
 Thomas White, John's father, was born in Lyminster in 1814 and married Betsy Cheal (born c1817, Lyminster) on 8th August 1841.
 Thomas White was a cattle dealer and drover and he and his wife produced seven children during their marriage.

-It appears that John White was a picture frame maker when he arrived in Littlehampton.
-In 1874, John White established a photographic studio at 11 River Road, Littlehampton.
+It appears that John White set himself up as a picture frame maker when he first arrived in Littlehampton in the early 1870s.
+John White established a photographic studio at 11 River Road, Littlehampton around 1874.
 According to H. J. F. Thompson, the author of The Picturemakers, John White was able to finance his photography business from the proceeds of "a monetary award that was made to him for his part in providing information which led to the apprehension of a smuggler".
-In June 1876, after a couple of years at the River Road studio, White moved to 32 High Street, Littlehampton, where he was to remain for more than twenty years.
+In June 1876, after a couple of years at the River Road studio, John White moved to 32 High Street, Littlehampton, where he was to remain for more than twenty years.

 John White was Littlehampton's leading photographer throughout the 1880s and 1890s.
-At the time of the 1881 census, John White was living at his High Street premises with his London-born, 25 year old wife Alice (born c1856, Shepherds Bush), and two young children - Arthur Harold White, aged 4, (birth registered in the East Preston District during the June Quarter of 1877) and Lillie Alice White aged 2, (birth registered in the East Preston District during the September Quarter of 1878).
+At the time of the 1881 census, John White was living at his High Street premises with his London-born, 25 year old wife Alice (born 1855, Shepherds Bush) and their two young children - Arthur Harold White, aged 4, (birth registered in the East Preston District during the 2nd Quarter of 1877) and Lillie Alice White aged 2, (birth registered in the East Preston District during the 3rd Quarter of 1878).
 The White family's live-in servant, 16 year old Emma Arnott from London, worked as John White's assistant in his photography business.
 Sadly, Emma Arnott was to die young three years later, when she was only nineteen years of age.

 J. WHITE - PORTRAIT & LANDSCAPE PHOTOGRAPHER, 11 RIVER ROAD, LITTLEHAMPTON